 What does your child want?
 What do they need?
 What activities do they like?
 Is there a class they would really like to take?

-All of these items would make non-toy and stuff related gift ideas.
+All of these items would make great non-toy related gift ideas.